Code-Institute-Submissions/DavidJPWard-BattleBoats_MayResub/README.md

 ### Randomised and customisable game board

-- players can set the number of ships and the size of the board from the game menu, upon starting the game the player will be given a randomised game board, making each game different.
+- Players can set the number of ships and the size of the board from the game menu, upon starting the game the player will be given a randomised game board, making each game different.

 ### Big and small ships

-- players can set both the number of subs(small ships) and frigates(big boats).
+- Players can set both the number of subs(small ships) and frigates(big boats).

 ### Thorough data validation

-- validation is used on all values entered by the player, leaving very little room for error.
+- Validation is used on all values entered by the player, leaving very little room for error.

 ### Score tracking

-- players are notified if they have hit or missed on each turn and previous guesses from prior rounds, and scores are tallied at the end of each round.
+- Players are notified if they have hit or missed on each turn and previous guesses from prior rounds, and scores are tallied at the end of each round.

 ### Visual Feedback

-- hits and missed are marked on the board that is printed out to the terminal
+- Hits and missed are marked on the board that is printed out to the terminal

 ## Upcoming features

-- giving the player information on whether they have hit a sub or frigate
+- Giving the player information on whether they have hit a sub or frigate

-- power-ups, such as the ability to hit more than one tile per round and scanning for enemy ships
+- Power-ups, such as the ability to hit more than one tile per round and scanning for enemy ships

-- game balance that automatically sets a certain number of ships for a corresponding game board size allowing for more balanced and enjoyable games
+- Game balance that automatically sets a certain number of ships for a corresponding game board size allowing for more balanced and enjoyable games

 ## Testing